jufa/agufm2020keogramist/README.md

 demo: [jufaintermedia.com/keogramistinfo](https://jufaintermedia.com/keogramistinfo)

+Q: Why a single page, single file HTML site with minimal JS, is this 1993?
+A: HTML was designed for this sort of thing.
+Simply, Zen, get stuff done.

 Q: What skills do I need to use this?\
 A: required: some basic HTML familiarity, desirable: Some CSS familiarity, a web server on which to deploy.